 There are many benefits to a tiny house, including massive flexibility, a less commercialized lifestyle and the fact that they are cheaper than standard houses.
 However the majority of tiny homes only have a single bedroom, which means that you could start to outgrow your tiny home if your family expands.
 If you are expecting a child, or you have recently had one (congratulations, by the way!), then a separate bedroom will become increasingly important.
 Equally, you might want a friend or family member to stay for a few nights.

 So is it possible to have multiple bedrooms in what is - by definition - a tiny house (i.e. one that is designed to be tiny)?
 Thankfully the answer is yes.
-You could ensure that any second loft area is big enough for a bed, or add a pull-down bed (or convertible sofa) in your living room area, for example.
+You could ensure that any second loft area is big enough for a bed, or add a pull-down bed (or convertible couch) in your living room area, for example.

 There are other options too, along with some considerations you need to be mindful of, which this article explores.